liip/LiipMonitorBundle/README.md

 ## REST API DOCS ##

 For documentation on the REST API see: [http://myproject.org/monitor/health/](http://myproject.org/monitor/health/).
-Don't forget to add the bundle routes in your `routing.xml` file.
+Don't forget to add the bundle routes in your `routing.yaml` file.

 ## Nagios integration ##